ErfolgreichCharismatisch/splat-with-blender-controls/README.md

 - ctrl key + scroll up/down to move forward/back
 - shift + scroll up/down to move up/down
 - shift + scroll left/right to strafe side to side

-mouse
-- click and drag to orbit
-- right click (or ctrl/cmd key) and drag up/down to move forward/back
-- right click (or ctrl/cmd key) and drag left/right to strafe side to side

 touch (mobile)
 - one finger to orbit